hdoupe/TaxParams/README.md

 ## How does Tax-Calculator do indexing

 Before we dive into the details, let's take a 10,000 foot view of how Tax-Calculator does parameter indexing.
 First, not all parameters are indexed.
 It doesn't make sense to index some parameters.
 For example, how do you index a tax rate?
 Second, not all of the parameters that can be indexed are indexed.
-It's a policy decision whether the value for a tax law provision is indexed or not.
+Whether the value for a tax law provision is indexed or not is a policy decision.
 A parameter's indexing status can be turned on and off by setting the value of its name plus "-indexing" to `true` or `false`.
 For example, the following code snippet turns on indexing for the Child Tax Credit (`CTC`):

 ```python
 taxparams.adjust(